 Dear Sakai Community,

 My name is Beth Hebert, I am a Pacific Northwest native and grew up in Seattle.
-I have lived with my family on Bainbridge Island for 25 years.
-Some of you may know me from being on the island or working in the Wilkes Elementary School office for nine years.
+I have lived with my family on Bainbridge Island for over 25 years.
 Both of my daughters spent their entire K-12 education in the Bainbridge Island School District and have both graduated from college.
 I enjoy riding my bicycle, yoga, reading, music, running with my dog, going to be beach and generally just enjoy being outside.
 I received my Masters in Counseling from the School of Education at Seattle University and was privileged to complete my counseling internship at Sakai in 2009-2010.
-I am thrilled to be working with the fun staff and community at Sakai.
+I enjoy working with the fun staff and community at Sakai.

 As a school counselor, my primary obligation is to foster and promote academic success and personal and social development in all students.
 I will be consulting and collaborating with teachers, families and community agencies as we work together as a team to promote student growth and success.
 As we work together, it is also my role to consult and collaborate with professional organizations, other school and professional counselors, and other school personnel to develop the best approach to improving student success.